Give An Old Coffee Table a Makeover

 There are plenty of solutions if you need to add edging or a border around the tiled area.
 You can use pine moulding or trim that you can find at most larger Builders store or aluminium edging profiles at tile stores.
-Doing it this way is the best method to avoid having to cut too many tiles to perfectly fit.
+Doing it this way is the best method for avoid having to cut too many tiles to perfectly fit.

 Adding a tile mosaic top to any table is a practical solution and not a hard one to do.
-Use tile adhesive and grout in-one to fix the tiles to the top of the table and then fill in the gaps around the tiles.
+Use tile adhesive and grout in-one to fix the tiles to the top of the table and the fill in the gaps around the tiles.
 Apply a grout sealer to protect and keep the grout clean.
 Now you will not have to worry about cups leaving rings on the table or about spills and stains.

-Try to visualise how the tiles will look on your coffee table and in the room setting.
+Try to visualise how the tiles will look on your coffee table and, in the room setting.
 You might not think that subway tiles would look good on a coffee table, but surprisingly, they add a touch of elegance.